Skip to main content

 List of preliminary workshops (will be updated as new details become available)

-Following the success of the Root Causes of Displacement workshops on DRC and Palestine at the 2024 Consultation, this workshop would provide an overview of the conflict currently happening in Sudan.
+This workshop will provide an overview of the conflict currently happening in Sudan.
 Speakers will talk about the main causes of displacement and the biggest challenges to creating lasting peace in the region, including Canadian complicity, as well as options for solidarity and support to Sudanese people in Canada.

 Erased and Silenced: Confronting Anti-Palestinian Racism in Canada’s Refugee and Settlement Systems

-This workshop will explore how anti-Palestinian racism manifests within Canada's immigration policies, settlement systems, and the post-arrival experiences of Palestinian refugees.
-It will also examine the personal and professional challenges and repercussions faced by individuals in the refugee-serving sector who advocate for Palestinian rights.
-Participants will strategize on ways to challenge and dismantle anti-Palestinian racism within institutions and communities.
+Anti-Palestinian racism is a distinct form of anti-Arab racism that silences, excludes, erases, stereotypes, defames, or dehumanizes Palestinians and their narratives.
+This session will explore how anti-Palestinian racism manifests within Canada's immigration policies, settlement systems, and the post-arrival experiences of Palestinian refugees.
+It will also examine the challenges faced by individuals in the refugee-serving sector who advocate for Palestinian rights, including the professional and personal repercussions they encounter.
+The session will examine these issues and strategize ways to challenge and dismantle anti-Palestinian racism within institutions and communities.

-Technology and Surveillance at the Border: Risks and Opportunities
+Technology and Surveillance in Migration: Risks and Opportunities

-This workshop will help participants consider how to approach the use of digital technology at the border, exploring both the risks and opportunities that technology poses to migrants and service providers.
-The workshop will also discuss advances in surveillance technology and strategies to ensure digital safety for those who are crossing borders and for those who support them.
+This workshop will help CCR members consider how to approach the use of digital technology in migration, exploring both the risks and opportunities that technology poses to migrants and service providers.
+We will discuss advances in surveillance technology and strategies to ensure digital safety for migrants and for those who support them.
 We will also look at how technology can be leveraged to advance access to justice for migrants.

 How to Support People who Lose Status

-Toronto Metropolitan University and York University have created pilot projects called Sanctuary for Scholars programs, offering post-secondary access to education for those with precarious status.
+The right to education is crucial to the well-being of individuals and our communities.
+No one should be left out.
+Sanctuary Scholars programs, such as those at Toronto Metropolitan University and York University, offer post-secondary access to education for those with precarious status.
 This workshop will discuss the requirements and logistics needed to establish such programs and will explore how to replicate this across different provinces.

 Building Federal – Provincial Cooperation to Address the Needs and Rights of Refugee Claimants